sonic-net/SONiC/doc/mgmt/SONiC_OC_MGMT_Interface_HLD.md

 | 0.1 | 09/09/2019  |   Ravi Vasanthm     | Initial version                   |

 # About this Manual
-This document provides general information about openconfig support for Management interface handling in SONIC.
+This document provides general information about openconfig support for Physical and Management interfaces handling in SONIC.

 # Scope
-This document describes the high level design of openconfig support for Management interface handling feature.
+This document describes the high level design of openconfig support for Physical and Management interfaces handling feature.
 Call out any related design that is not covered by this document

 # Definition/Abbreviation